Why Is the Bitcoin Corporate Treasury Race Accelerating and What Are Its Impacts?

 The structural effect on Bitcoin is significant regardless of how treasury companies fare individually.
 Corporate treasuries alongside ETFs are steadily shifting supply from exchanges.
 More long-term holders of Bitcoin mean fewer coins are available to trade on exchanges, which tightens the float and reinforces the scarcity narrative of the world’s largest digital asset.

 In the next phase, not everyone may follow a uniform “buy and hold” trend.
-But there could be a stratified market: leveraged accumulators betting on continued appreciation, miners diversifying into adjacent infrastructure, and disciplined operators focused on long-term per-share value.
+But there could be a stratified market: leveraged accumulators like Strategy betting on renewed mNAV appreciation, miners like MARA diversifying into adjacent infrastructure, and disciplined operators like Metaplanet focused on long-term per-share value.
 The winners would be those who don't hold the most Bitcoin but survive the financing structure they built to acquire it.

 Frequently Asked Questions (FAQs)